GrzegorzBudzik/BGI_CoolingZones/README.md

 Python 3.x (comes with ArcGIS Pro);
 Input Data:
 A geodatabase containing the LST rasters and park boundary layers.
-LST raster files named in the format LST_YYYMMDD, where YYYMMDD represents the acquisition date.
+LST raster files named in the format LST_YYYYMMDD, where YYYYMMDD represents the acquisition date.

 Installation:
 Clone this repository or download the script file.

 Prepare Your Data:
 Ensure that all your LST raster files and the park boundary layer are in the same geodatabase.
-The LST raster files should be named following the pattern: LST_YYYMMDD.
+The LST raster files should be named following the pattern: LST_YYYYMMDD.

 Usage:
 1. Script Inputs